 Employment and Support Allowance

 Employment and Support Allowance (ESA) is a benefit for people who are too unwell to work.
-This factsheet explains how to claim ESA, how you will be assessed and how you can try to change a benefit decision.
+This section explains if you can claim ESA, how you will be assessed and how you can try to change a benefit decision.

-- You may be able to claim ESA or universal credit if you can’t work because of your illness.
+- You may be able to claim ESA or universal credit if you can’t work because of your illness or disability.

-- There are 2 types of ESA: contribution-based and New Style ESA.
+- There are 3 types of ESA: income related, contribution-based and New Style ESA.
 New style ESA is a contribution-based benefit.

 - To start an ESA claim, you need a ‘fit note’ from your GP that says you are unwell.

-- If you get ESA, the DWP will put you in the ‘work-related activity group’ or the ‘support group’.
+- If you are awarded ESA, the DWP will put you in the ‘workrelated activity group’ or the ‘support group’.
 This depends on how difficult it is for you to work.

-- In the work-related activity group (WRAG), you have to go to meetings to talk about what you need Employment and Support Allowance (ESA) to do to claim your benefit.
+- In the work-related activity group (WRAG), you have to go to meetings with your job coach to talk about what you need Employment and Support Allowance (ESA) to do to claim your benefit.
 Such as taking part in the Work Programme.
 You can also talk about the support you need to help you get back to work.

-- If you disagree with a decision the DWP have made about your ESA claim, you can ask the DWP to look at it again.
-You can appeal if you do not agree with their second decision.
+- If you disagree with a decision the DWP have made about your ESA claim, you can ask the DWP to look at it for a second time.
+This is called a Mandatory reconsideration.

 We know that money and mental health problems often go hand in hand.
 That’s why Rethink Mental Illness, as part of Mental Health UK, have set up a new website.
 It will help you understand, manage and improve your mental and financial health.
 You can find a wide range of information to help you with your benefits.